dbcook/openrocket-database/README.md

 part lists with numeric PNs and brief descriptions.

-Quest currently has at least 38 kits in production (counting from the website as of March 2018), while the quest website has around 30 plans on its [Downloadable Instructions page](https://www.questaerospace.com/page/download_instructions).
+Quest currently has at least 38 kits in production (counting from the website as of March 2018), while the Quest website has around 30 plans on its [Downloadable Instructions page](https://www.questaerospace.com/page/download_instructions).
 [Ye Old Rocket Shoppe](http://plans.rocketshoppe.com/quest.htm) has 14 plan sets that are mostly not listed on the Quest site, while the JimZ plans site has no Quest data.
 None of the posted plans appear